-All students nominated by U.S. Embassy Moscow as principals and alternate candidates for 20198-2020 Global UGRAD program must take the TOEFL test in March or April 2019.
+All students nominated by U.S. Embassy Moscow as principals and alternate candidates for the Global UGRAD program must take the TOEFL test.
 Vouchers will be provided for nominated students to take the official TOEFL exam.

-The Global UGRAD Program application is available online: Global UGRAD online application.
+The Global UGRAD Program application is available now at: http://www.worldlearning.org/ugrad

 Google Chrome and Mozilla Firefox work best when completing the UGRAD application.
 We do NOT recommend using Internet Explorer.

 Please read all instructions carefully before completing the application, and review all fields before making any submission online.
 The application can be saved and submitted at a later time.
 All forms in this application are to be completed in English.

 Incomplete or incorrect applications will not be considered.